dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

    * Note that Icelake's memory protections break this quirks so avoid it
 * `RebuildAppleMemoryMap`
    * Makes sure the memory map is compatible with macOS, some OEMs like Lenovo do not like this quirk so disable it

+## `kextd stall[0]: AppleACPICPU`

+This is due to either a missing SMC emulator or broken one, make sure of the following:

+* Lilu and VirtualSMC are both in EFI/OC/kexts and in your config.plist
+* Lilu is before VirtualSMC in the kext list
+* Last resort is to try FakeSMC instead, **do not have both VirtualSMC and FakeSMC enabled**

 # macOS post-install